• Home

 • Cut the meat into as even sized pieces as you can to allow for even cooking.
 I cut mine into chunks that fit in your hand.

-• If you don’t have any broth but want that added pop of flavor, you can substitute a tsp of broth concentrate or a bouillon cube.
+• If you don't have any broth but want that added pop of flavor, you can substitute a teaspoon of broth concentrate or a bouillon cube.
 If you do so, cut the salt in half and then taste at the end and add salt to taste.

 • The fish sauce here is for umami (adds flavor), it doesn't taste like fish and all you'll notice is great flavor.